Modification of ceramic membrane surface by nanoparticle coating for improved wettability during oil-water separation

 Description

-M. Tech.
+M. Eng.
 (Department of Mechanical Engineering, Faculty of Engineering and Technology), Vaal University of Technology.

 Keywords